GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. **User Intent**: The intent of the user's latest statement.
 Did the user issue a greeting to the chatbot (GREET), end the conversation (END_CONVERSATION), make a request to the chatbot (REQUEST), respond to the chatbot's question (RESPONSE), ackowledge a chatbot's statement (ACKNOWLEDGE), or is it unclear (UNCLEAR).
 The reason we do this is to prevent a call to the vector DB if the user is not searching for anything.
 The application only performs a search if the intent is REQUEST or RESPONSE.
 1. Optional **Justification**:  General explanation of the overall output.
 This will help you understand why the model made its suggestions and help you debug and improve your prompt.

-> **NOTE** We can improve the testability of our model by augmenting its response with strongly typed outputs (those with a limited range of possible values like `User Intent`).
+> **Note** We can improve the testability of our model by augmenting its response with strongly typed outputs (those with a limited range of possible values like `User Intent`).
 This is because automatically validating free-form responses, like the `Transformed query`, is challenging due to their inherent variability and non-deterministic nature of the output.
 Even a short `Transformed query` can have many variations (e.g., "horror films," "horror movies," "horror," or "films horror").
 However, by including additional outputs with a restricted set of possible values, such as booleans, enums, or integers, we provide more concrete data points for our tests, ultimately leading to more robust and reliable validation of the model's performance.

 You need to perform the following steps: